PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:53:07
+Last updated: 2024-04-02 19:53:41
-Random Quote: The moment one gives close attention to anything, it becomes a mysterious, awesome, indescribably magnificent world in itself. - Henry Miller
+Random Quote: The higher we are placed, the more humbly we should walk. - Cicero